-What Are Lymph Nodes and What Do They Do?
+What Are Lymph Nodes and Why Are They Important?

 Appearing as tiny, bean-shaped glands, lymph nodes play a vital role in the immune system, generating immune cells that aid in fighting off infections and diseases in the body.
 They function as filters for foreign substances and harmful substances, including bacteria, viruses, and cellular waste.